conflictednerd/differentiable-renderer/README.md

 -   **PyTorch Performance**: The PyTorch implementation can probably be accelerated by proper compilation.
 -   **Improved Benchmarking**: The benchmark could be made more robust by tuning hyperparameters (softness of the renderer, learning rate, number of steps), testing different optimizers, or running multiple trials.
 -   **Perceptual Loss Functions**: Instead of MSE on RGB values, using a perceptual loss (like LPIPS) or calculating loss in a different color space (like HSV) could lead to visually more appealing results.
 You can even connect it to a pretrained image classifier.
+-   **Bottom-up Evolution**: In the benchmark task, instead of fixing the number of circles from the start we can selectively add them in batches and in "appropriate" positions and then refine them with optimization.
+This could lead to more accurate and interesting reconstructions.

 ## Credits